-Larry Hubbard offers quality assessment, training and consulting services to internal auditors.
-Larry performs full external Quality Assessments and validates the self-assessments of audit departments (SAIV) for compliance with the International Standards for Professional Practice of Internal Auditing.
-Larry also facilitates the self-assessment process for departments using the Internal Audit Capability Model (IA-CM) published by The IIA Research Foundation.
+Larry Hubbard, now retired, offered quality assessment, training and consulting services to internal auditors.
+Larry performed full external Quality Assessments and validated the self-assessments of audit departments (SAIV) for compliance with the International Standards for Professional Practice of Internal Auditing.
+Larry also facilitated the self-assessment process for departments using the Internal Audit Capability Model (IA-CM) published by The IIA Research Foundation.

 Audit Beliefs